Common Consultation Topics

 3. What do you see the role of your midwives being?

-4. How is the birthing parents’ responsibility different planning a homebirth instead of a hospital birth?
+4. How is the birthing parents’ responsibility different planning a homebirth or birth center birth instead of a hospital birth?

 5. What are some or your ideas for coping with labor?